jhajek/Linux-text-book-part-1/Appendix-B/Appendix-B.md

 10. What is the name for a Linux installation that runs in memory?
 b.
 Live ISO

+11. What is **not** a type of checksum hashes offered for an Ubuntu distribution?
+a.
+MD5

+12. What is the only type of hash used for checksums offered for Fedora ISOs?
+c.
+SHA256

+13. Which distro(s) supports the .deb package?
+b.
+Debian Family

+14. Which distro(s) supports the RPM package?
+b.
+RedHat Family

+15. We talked about using GCC to compile and install software, what was the other language/package manager discussed in the chapter?
+  a.
+G++
+  b.
+APT
+  c.
+Python
+  d.
+None of the above

+16. Describe the purpose of Virtualbox Guest Additions?

+17. In APT, where are the additional source list fragments stored (file location)?

+18. After building software from source and running the ```./configure``` command, what is the next step?
+d.
+Run the ```make``` commmand

+19. What is the name of the new package manager Ubuntu/Canonical has developed? snap

+20. What is the name of the new package manager RedHat has developed? flatpak

 ## Chapter 04
 Linux Desktop and GUI